firebase/genkit/docs-go/plugin-authoring-telemetry.md

 ### `Init()`

+The `Init()` function of a telemetry plugin should do all of the following:

 - Return early if Genkit is running in a development environment (such as when running with with `genkit start`) and the `Config.ForceExport` option isn't